 Supplies

-Why Bengals Cost About Average Than Average
+Why Bengals Cost About Average

 Bengals cost less than the average cat primarily because of their medium-sized size and breed-specific health considerations.
 Bengals are generally healthy but can be prone to high energy.
 Additionally, bengals have short-haired coats, which affects annual grooming costs.